oatlog/oatlog/doc/report/main.typ

 tables that have their columns renamed and then naturally joined.
 In general, all patterns expressed as syntactic trees can be turned into conjunctive queries by adding temporary variables for function outputs.
-The problem of e-matching becomes a join, for which we must determine a join order (query planning) as well as determine how to do the actually lookups (index selection and implementation).
+The problem of e-matching becomes a join, for which we must determine a join order (query planning) as well as determine how to do the actual lookups (index selection and implementation).

 EqSat on a high level now looks like
 1. Execute conjunctive queries